Rowadz/nestrom-assignment/README.md

 ```

-**don't worry the code dose not include any sensitive information**
+**don't worry the code does not include any sensitive information**